flancia-coop/doc.anagora.org/social-coop-oc.md

 - Updates on related topics
     - meet.coop status - The October 2025 tech report from Meet.Coop says that they need security upgrades.
 (The Ubuntu and bbb versions were too old).
 The platform is migrating to newer infrastructure -- "Meet.coop 2.0" -- to resolve long-term maintenance issues. ...
 Meanwhile, how to resolve the confusion around communication for reliability of functionality for users...
   - https://forum.meet.coop/t/meet-coop-update-october-2025/1739
+      - (posted https://forum.meet.coop/t/meet-coop-update-october-2025/1739/63?u=flancian on the meet.coop thread)
   DECISION:
+      - ping again
+      - see if we can get a timeline on recovering users or we can set up new users instead

 ### offboarding thankyous
 - Kathe, Marie, Matt